hbc/Intro-to-R-2-day/lessons/08_Rdata_visualization.md

 # add the new vector as the last column to the new_metadata dataframe
 ```

-Now our metadata is ready to use for plotting exercises.
+Now our metadata has all the information to draw a scatterplot.
 The base R function to do this is `plot(y ~ x, data)`:
 ```r
 plot(samplemeans ~ age_in_days, data=new_metadata)
 ```